Culture Change in the Workplace: Why Discussing Sexual Harassment Prevention is Important

 This strategy has been recommended by the Equal Employment Opportunity Commission as having, “the greatest impact on allowing harassment to flourish, or conversely, in preventing harassment.”
 Additionally, it appears to be the basis of California’s sexual harassment training mandate, SB 1343, in addition to similar mandates in New York City and New York State.

 But what precisely do experts mean when they say culture change?
 How, precisely, are businesses expected to achieve such a seemingly lofty goal?
-And why would culture change prevent sexual harassment?
+And why would workplace culture change prevent sexual harassment?

 What is corporate culture?

 Despite its seemingly intangible nature, culture is indeed something that can be observed and influenced.
-At its core, culture is a combination of the values and expectations of a group, which is codified through the rewards and punishments—formal and informal—assigned to various behaviors.
+At its core, workplace culture is a combination of the values and expectations of a group, which is codified through the rewards and punishments—formal and informal—assigned to various behaviors.